nix-community/poetry2nix/README.md

 ```

 #### Example shell.nix with external dependencies
-For a shell environment including external dependencies, pass the app environment and dependency packages (for example, `pkgs.hello`) as build inputs to `pkgs.mkShell`.
+For a shell environment including external dependencies, override the `env` to add dependency packages (for example, `pkgs.hello`) as build inputs.
 ```nix
 { pkgs ? import <nixpkgs> {} }:
 let